Renovating your home? Here’s a basic guide to the main types of paints available and where you’d commonly use them.

 For use around the home, paint is normally divided into two types – acrylic and enamel.
-The easiest way to remember the difference is acrylic paints wash up in water, and enamel requires turpentine for cleaning.
+The easiest way to remember the difference is acrylic paints wash up in water, whereas enamel requires turpentine for cleaning.

 Both have advantages in different applications – acrylic paints dry faster, less messy clean-up, and are ideally suited for large broad wall areas inside and outside the home.